Hakata-jpn/portfolio-site2/projects/1project.md

 ![Keycap samples from Keyreative!](/static/img/samples-min.png)

 Eventually, I had found a vendor in Vala Supply.
 They are an Oregon-based keyboard store that was more than happy to help make my set a reality, but we needed global reach to get this sale done.
 I got into touch with several different vendors from around the world, as well as the intended manufacturer of KAM Soaring Skies: Keyreative/zFrontier.
 Through their help, we were able to organize the sale and get it running.
 Currently, my set is in Group Buy until November 30th.
-[If you are interested in purchasing the keycap set, click here!](https://vala.supply/products/kam-soaring-skies)
+[The project has finished its initial group buy period, but you can click here if you're interested in the product!](https://vala.supply/products/kam-soaring-skies)

 ![screenshot of store page for my keycaps at BaseKeys, a Japanese Vendor](/static/img/basekeys.jpg)